 Despite the interest in issues associated with women, such as prostitution and marriage, Kilo is a hypermasculine text.
 In it, men exaggerate their masculinity to show, as one of Alam’s interviewees puts it, ‘I’m not a girl, I’m not a pussy, I’m a bad boy me.’
 Women characters barely feature in the narrative, Kilo’s mother, for example, appearing as a shadowy figure compared with the well-drawn, increasingly alcoholic, prematurely aged and ill father.
 Younger women are nameless ‘birds’, ‘slapper[s]’, ‘slag[s]’ (pp. 29, 38, 44), ‘biatch[es]’ (p.
 73; emphasis in original), ‘[b]its-on-the-side’ (p.
 228), or actual prostitutes.
 This chauvinist diction reflects the demographic makeup of the first generation of South Asian migrants, the working-class members of which tended to be Muslim and male.
 The men usually brought their wives and children over only after they had spent many years in Britain.
 What is more, the sexist blind spot in these novels chimes with that of the genre as a whole.
 Maureen T. Reddy points out that ‘the treatment of women in male hard-boiled detective fiction results in a simple, clear pattern – women are all potentially destructive and predatory, with some women redeemed by their willingness to submit to patriarchal rule’.
 Thus, while Alam is innovative when it comes to race and religion, his approach to gender conforms to noir’s masculinist norms.

 What triggers Kilo’s descent into dealing and his ultimate emergence as one of the most important gangland players is Bradford is a traumatic childhood experience.
-When he was a boy, his father was extorted in his corner shop by white thugs who repeatedly called him a ‘paki’.
-Eventually these hard men beat up the father so badly that he turned to alcohol and gave up the shop, selling it for much less than its value to a Sikh drinking mate.
+When he was a boy, his father was extorted in his corner shop by white thugs who repeatedly called the patriarch a ‘paki’.
+Eventually these hard men beat up Kilo’s father so badly that he turned to alcohol and gave up the shop, selling it for much less than its value to a Sikh drinking mate.
 Like Ammy and his brother in Annie Potts Is Dead, Kilo discovers that hard work, passivity in the face of aggression, and clean living do not pay off.
 This is a trait of noir, alert as the genre is to a lack of opportunities for the law-abiding working class.
 However, Alam shows that the situation is far worse for the working-class brown man in a discriminatory society.
 As a result, teenage Kilo decides not to tread the same ‘sure fire road to misery’ taken by his quiet and well-behaved ‘old man’ (Kilo, p.
 30).
 Refusing to stay within the bounds of the law, he joins the anarchic world of Bradford’s drug trade.
 Yet even there Kilo encounters unfair hostility, with many white dealers believing the received wisdom that ‘pakis took their jobs, their women, their shops, their homes, and now […] their criminal activities’ (p.
 70).
 Kilo’s revenge is to keep his temper, stay sober, and outwit these prejudiced drug dealers.
 The outmanoeuvring is easy to do, for most of his white peers prove increasingly stupefied from sampling their own wares.
 Kilo’s sobriety is another personality trait that distinguishes him from the hard-drinking private eye of the noir tradition.

 The final novel in the triptych, Red Laal, centres on Kilo trying to leave his drug-dealing past behind.
 Amid an attempt to re-enlist him into the criminal enterprise, Dullah, a gangster, asks Kilo what he thinks of Bradford, and Khalil gives a terse answer: ‘It’s home’ (Red Laal, p.
 70).
 Yet while he identifies Bradford as his home, Khalil recognizes the significant otherness of Pakistani-heritage Bradfordians: